n1sh1th/n1sh1th.github.io/content/blog/1-docker-quickstart.md

 type: "post"
 comments: false
 ---

+## Introduction

+Hello everyone!

+As a pentester by profession, I usually have to deal with different environments.
+Sometimes compiling tools which has some nasty dependencies and failing to build or want to generate a poc for specific environment or creating CTFs.
+Docker always comes handy in such situations.
+So here is beginners guide on how to start with docker and get some familiarity with the commands.

+---

 ## What is Docker?
 Docker is an opensource tool used to easily deploy applications in sandbox environments called *containers*.
 In a docker container we can run different tools to do specific job.